 GANA-certified Blue Ribbon

-Seeking Guardians as well- see bottom of application for more information.
+Seeking Guardians- see bottom of application for more information.

-The Brady Bunch collection was born on January 9, 2022
+The Independence collection was born on July 7, 2022

 This business of breeding Goldendoodles is so exciting to us.
 We had Golden Retrievers for 17 years, but as we aged we realized that we need smaller dogs that might not shed, like our Goldens did.
 We are 8 years into Mini Doodles & love their size, playful energy & general good nature.

 They are smart, making them very easy to train, and they love to be with people.
 Both of mine have understood the difference between work and home.

 At work, they greet the clients but keep a low profile.
 At home, you cannot keep a ball from them.
 They will find it anywhere and keep it close enough for a passerby to play.

 If you are too tired or busy to participate, they will roll it off the sofa or down the steps to retrieve and play nicely by themselves.
 When we got our first Goldendoodle, we were inexperienced in the breeding world.

 Our little Ruxton was so "inbred" that he was sick from the day we got him, but like so many, we fell in love and could not turn back.
 After his passing, we were looking for another puppy for our family & decided to have our girl, Roxie, checked out.
 Through thorough DNA testing, we found out she is 27% Golden Retriever & 73% Poodle.
 Our health results included tests for over 190 genetic conditions that affect dogs.
 We continued with OFA certifications for her hips, elbows, patella, heart, and eyes.
 Roxie is Awesome!

 I found GANA and was so impressed by their Code of Ethics that I knew this was the organization that I wanted to work with and be represented by.